-There has been a steady surge in interest in the styrene application in the building industry in recent years.
+There has been a steady surge in interest in styrene applications in the building industry in recent years.
 Expanded polystyrene (EPS) is a type of building material that can improve the structure’s design and structural stability.
 Since its introduction as a traditional insulating material in the 1950s, EPS has made rapid progress in a variety of novel applications.
 Because of its long-term benefits and improvements in terms of energy efficiency, durability, and interior environmental quality, EPS is now used in many building structures.

 A polystyrene bead or pellet is the starting point for EPS.
 When the pentane-loaded bead is subjected to pressure steam, the polystyrene expands and moulds into the appropriate form and density.
 No ozone-depleting chlorofluorocarbons or hydrochlorofluorocarbons (CFCs or HCFCs) are used in the production of EPS.
 The result is a moisture-resistant, closed-cell structure made up of 90% air with a compressive strength of up to 276 kPa (40 psi).
 Depending on the intended application, it comes in various densities (For special applications, higher densities can be made.)